 Unless merged into one role on smaller projects, UX and UI designers primarily interact with each other.
 They also work closely with the programmers to make sure their designs can be brought to life through code.

-Read more: Best Practices for UI/UX Design in Banking Applications
+Read more: Top 20 Best Practices for Mobile Banking App Designs In 2024

 7. DevOps Engineer – The Balancer